-The figures above show that MSF projects do save lives and relieve suffering.
+The number of performed consultations and patients treated only in 2015, shows that MSF projects do save lives and relieve suffering.
 However, measuring the impact of MSF activities is difficult due to several reasons.
 The situation in areas of interventions is often unstable, volatile, leading to quick changes in the environment, worsening of security situation and/or degradation of humanitarian and medical priorities, people moving, target populations shifting, other actors coming in or leaving etc. Furthermore, baselines are often missing, incomplete or unreliable, making it difficult to follow-up on the overall goal of MSF operations to reduce mortality and morbidity.

 However, without being presumptuous, in terms of impact, MSF can argue that its programmes contribute to improvements in the areas of intervention.
 Projects lead to measurable results (mainly at an outcome and output level), some with immediate outcomes and other with more sustainable and/or longer term impacts.
 Moreover, in many of MSF's countries of intervention.
 MSF can, given the size and volume of its operations and the humanitarian context, assume that its programmes have a positive impact on the population, despite enormous needs and limited resources.
-For example:
+For example,